AndreKuts/dufap/README.md

 ## Macros
 - @ViewWith: Use this macro to create a SwiftUI view that integrates with your ViewModel
 - @ViewModel: Use this macro to create a ViewModel that adheres to the ViewModelProtocol.
+- @Action: Use this macro to create an action for ViewModel
+- Pathable: Automatically generates a Hashable, Equatable, and Identifiable extension giving each case a numeric index and using it for equality, hashing, and the id property to make it good to be used in NavigationPath

 ## Installation